Dual Tragedies: Domestic Homicide-Suicides with a Firearm

 Relationship-Level Factors

-In the focus groups, there were also various relationship-level factors present before the IPHS incident.
-These factors include unhealthy family relationships, jealousy, possessiveness, and divorce or separation.
+Focus group participants also reported various relationship-level factors present before the IPHS incident.
+These factors included unhealthy family relationships, jealousy, possessiveness, and divorce or separation.
 Many of the participants who referenced divorce or separation also discussed the challenges of seeking custody of the children they shared with the perpetrator.
 A survivor whose daughter was killed in a homicide-suicide explained,

-“My second husband was an abuser and we had a 2-year-old daughter together.
+“My second husband was an abuser and we had a two-year-old daughter together.
 And when I realized that he was an abuser, because I didn’t realize it at the beginning, I finally got him moved out of the house.
-A few months later he murdered our 2-year-old daughter and committed suicide.”
+A few months later he murdered our two-year-old daughter and committed suicide.”

 -